Thank you. 10 Years of Serving our Neighbors in Jesus’ name.

 Having led and grown a leading capital equipment manufacturer with installations in 27 countries serving 17 of the top 20 pharmaceutical firms in the world, Bahr became determined to dedicate more of his time, talent and treasure to helping “the least of these."

 He has a B.A. from Augsburg University in Business and has served on the boards of and has actively worked with several charitable organizations throughout his career.
 As a licensed minister, he volunteers as a chaplain at various homeless shelters along with providing leadership for 2.4 Ministries of Grace Fellowship, serving a daily breakfast to the homeless.
 He is also a published author.
 His most recent book, Those People, shares stories about his homeless friends.
 More about Bahr can be found on his website at www.richardbahr.com.

 From Homeless to Faith – Following her experiences in dealing with both homelessness and chemical dependency, Sheila committed her life to Christ in 2004.
 As God began pulling the pieces of her life together, she began working for a non-profit homeless shelter in 2007, then earned her B.S. in Human Services in 2018.
-Following multiple promotions, she now is the Case Management Program Manager at the Salvation Army Harbor Light Center in Minneapolis.
+Following multiple promotions, she now is the Program Director at Hope Harbor at the Salvation Army in Minneapolis.

 Sheila is originally from Chicago and has resided in the Twin Cities since the late ’90s.
 She is married and a soldier in The Salvation Army.
 Her empathy for those struggling with addiction, homelessness, and mental illness has oriented her vocation and volunteering to step in to help those in need.

 Danell is a hands-on executive with several decades of senior level experience in the wholesale industry.
 Born and raised in North Dakota, she has lived in the Twin Cities area for more than 30 years, and she and her husband call the northern suburbs home.